Hazzard17h/kira-challenge/README.md

 Run Terraform:
 - Init workspace: `terraform -chdir=terraform/ init`
 - See which resources will be created: `terraform -chdir=terraform/ plan`
+- First apply only the cluster module resources: `terraform -chdir=terraform/ apply -target="module.cluster"`; this is because [cannot currently chain together a provider's config with the output of a resource](https://github.com/hashicorp/terraform/issues/4149)
-- Apply the resources: `terraform -chdir=terraform/ apply`
+- Than apply all to also create K8S namespace and run security benchmark: `terraform -chdir=terraform/ apply`

 ## Teardown

+Manually:
 - Clear Terraform state: `terraform -chdir=terraform/ destroy`
 - Destroy the VMs with: `npx cdk destroy`

+Or do it automatically with: `./teardown.sh`